-2 Years Later, 4 Family Members Arrested For Gruesome Ohio Murders
+2 Years Later, 4 Family Members Arrested In Gruesome Ohio Killings

 "Without question, this has been by far the longest, most complex and labor intensive investigation the Ohio Attorney General's Office has ever undertaken," DeWine says.
 "It's been the most sophisticated, the biggest operation [the Bureau of Criminal Investigation] has ever undertaken."

-Sheriff Charles Reader says Pike County is a resilient community, and much more than the place where eight people were murdered.
+Reader says Pike County is a resilient community and much more than the place where eight people were slain.

-Reader calls his community "resilient" and more than just the place where eight people were murdered.

 "We are a place that doesn't let cowardly murderers get away with their crimes under the cover of darkness.
 We are the place that finds justice for victims and today is a big step on that path," he says.

-He also made a point of reminding people the Rhoden, Gilley and Manley families are victims who will have to relive their horrors as the trials unfold.
-The Rhoden family's connection to drugs and certain illegal activities were frequently discussed as motives in the weeks following the murders.
+He also made a point of reminding people that the victims' families will have to relive their horrors as the trials unfold.
+The Rhoden family's connection to drugs and certain illegal activities were frequently discussed as motives in the weeks after the slayings.

 "Regardless of if we found marijuana on the properties, the vehicles ... everything that we've done we've done because the victims had no voice and we're their voice now.
-We were working an eight person homicide, not a marijuana grow room.
+We were working an eight-person homicide, not a marijuana grow room.

-"I believe today as I did back then that they deserve more respect - because they are true victims of a heinous crime that's never been seen before ...
+"I believe today, as I did back then, that they deserve more respect — because they are true victims of a heinous crime that's never been seen before ...
 We're talking about arresting the people responsible for murdering eight people in this county.
 We're not talking about those eight people having a marijuana grow room."

-"Part of the relationship that was going on with some of the individuals involved ... there was an undercurrent of drugs," DeWine says, adding "there's no evidence of all the speculation that this was drug related in the sense of the motive."
+DeWine added: "Part of the relationship that was going on with some of the individuals involved ... there was an undercurrent of drugs."

+"There's no evidence of all the speculation that this was drug-related in the sense of the motive."